 What To Do If Your Pet’s Paws Get Injured from a Hot Surface

 If your pet’s paws do get injured you may have to seek veterinary care depending on the severity of the burn but there are several things you can do to make your dog comfortable and heal dog paw pads.

 Give your dog something to manage pain, a conventional pain medication may be good but something like Relieve Plus Hemp CBD Spray will reduce inflammation and give your pup some relief.
 Also, apply paw balm to help healing preferably with aloe vera or some other softener and reliever in it.

 Best Dog Boots for Hot Pavement

-Dog shoes or dog boots are clearly the winner to protect your pup’s paws from hot ground on hot summer days and in hot weather anytime of year.
+Dog shoes or dog boots are clearly the winner to protect your pup’s paws from hot ground on hot summer days, on the pool deck and in hot weather anytime of year.
 Your furry friend needs some protection and can always benefit from a little style.
 Many dog booties are made to be durable or for cold weather but there are some that are being developed for more summer fun.
 Here are some suggestions for dog paw heat protection.

 Handmade Neoprene Dog Booties

 These Handmade Dog Botties from Etsy are Perfect for Some Beach Fun.
 These handmade dog booties are great for summer fun and the beach.
 They are water booties so will be durable enough to protect your dog on on the sand and stay on when they play in the water.

 These handy dog booties will protect and not get dogs feet too hot in the process with ingenious holes similar to Native shoes so your pup can stay cool and his dog paws can be protected.
 The rubber soles provide great protection while the air circulation will be welcome to any pup on a hot day.

 $49.00 and available in a variety of colors.